huss-osman/linux-fundamentals/linux/fundamentals/bash-vs-zsh.md

 # Bash vs Zsh

 ## Overview

-Bash and Zsh are popular Unix shells used to interact with the operating system.
+**Bash** and **Zsh** are popular Unix shells used to interact with the operating system through a command-line interface.
+They allow users to execute commands, run scripts, manage files, and automate tasks efficiently.

+While both shells provide similar core functionality, they differ in features, customisation options, and user experience.
+Understanding how shells work — and the role they play in interpreting commands — is essential for working effectively in Linux environments and building strong scripting foundations.

 ---